drfuzzi/mqtt-pico-micropython/README.md

 <img src="/img/Thonny Where to Find Files.png" width=25% height=25%>

-Below is what would be seen, the top would be your PC and below the Pico C
+Below is what would be seen, the top would be your PC and below the Pico W

 <img src="/img/Thonny Seperate Files.png" width=25% height=25%>